awsdocs/amazon-eks-user-guide/doc_source/launch-workers.md

    + **NodeImageId**: \(Optional\) If you're using your own custom AMI \(instead of the Amazon EKS optimized AMI\), enter a node AMI ID for your AWS Region\.
 If you specify a value here, it overrides any values in the **NodeImageIdSSMParam** field\.
    + **NodeVolumeSize**: Specify a root volume size for your nodes, in GiB\.
    + **NodeVolumeType**: Specify a root volume type for your nodes\.
    + **KeyName**: Enter the name of an Amazon EC2 SSH key pair that you can use to connect using SSH into your nodes with after they launch\.
 If you don't already have an Amazon EC2 key pair, you can create one in the AWS Management Console\.
-For more information, see [Amazon EC2 key pairs](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html) in the *Amazon EC2 User Guide*\.
+For more information, see [Amazon EC2 key pairs](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html) in the *Amazon EC2 User Guide for Linux Instances*\.
 **Note**
 If you don't provide a key pair here, the AWS CloudFormation stack creation fails\.
    + **BootstrapArguments**: Specify any optional arguments to pass to the node bootstrap script, such as extra `kubelet` arguments\.
 For more information, view the [bootstrap script usage information](https://github.com/awslabs/amazon-eks-ami/blob/main/templates/al2/runtime/bootstrap.sh) on GitHub\.